 By Gretchen Schisla

-This Fall season has been packed with conferences focusing on healthy lifestyle, nutrition, food as medicine and fixing our broken food system.
-Each time Enrich participates in these events, we meet passionate nutritionists, health coaches, and medical practitioners who seek to reach their audience effectively — ultimately spreading their mission and improving the lives of others in the process.
+Each time Enrich participates in conferences focusing on healthy lifestyle, nutrition, food as medicine and fixing our broken food system, we meet passionate nutritionists, health coaches and medical practitioners who want to effectively reach their audience — and ultimately spread their mission to improve the lives of others in the process.

-After talking with many of these individuals at the International Plant-Based Nutrition Healthcare Conference (PBNHC), the Food & Nutrition Conference & Expo (FNCE) and Esca Bona, we thought it was important to address some of the obstacles dietitians and nutritionists face.
-So, we decided to chat with a few professionals about challenges in the healthy food and wellness industry.
+After talking with many of these individuals at the International Plant-Based Nutrition Healthcare Conference (PBNHC), the Food & Nutrition Conference & Expo (FNCE) and Esca Bona, we we decided to chat with a few professionals about challenges they face in building their healthy food and wellness-focused businesses.

 MJ Costello / WYNK